Graduate Diploma in Professional Inquiry

 Self-Regulated Inquiry and Learning: provides opportunities for exploration of current theories of self-regulated learning.
 Self-regulated learning requires autonomous management of learning through effective goal setting, resource allocation, valid self-assessment, and goal revision.

 Collaborative Inquiry: this course will enable the student to understand the foundational principles of collaborative learning and to enact those principles in professional practice.
-This, in turn, will lead to the creation of a collaborative learning community within the context of the course where the knowledge and skills of professional inquiry will be explored and demonstrated.
+This, in turn, will lead to the creation of a collaborative learning community within the context of the course where knowledge and skills of professional inquiry will be explored and demonstrated.

 Program Inquiry and Evaluation: this course will guide students in conducting systematic evaluative inquiry in support of the data-informed program decision-making.
 Students will examine the multiple purposes of program evaluation applying the principles, methods and logic inherent in the needs of targeted program personnel and decision makers.